Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 For me, comfort while shaving is at the top of my requirements and comes above ultra closeness, and this is where Philips shavers step in.
 Philips shavers, including this Prestige, provide more comfort than most other shavers.

 While I can feel the Prestige is more aggressive than the S5000, which I recently used and reviewed, it still provides a comfortable shave.
-We have the option to dial down the power to mid or low if it feels too aggressive on any occasion, which I see as a useful option.
+We have the option to dial down the power to mid or low if it feels too aggressive on any occasion, which I find to be a useful option.

 Tricky Hairs and Leftovers

-I had minimal hair leftovers on my sideburns and the bottom corner of the jaw area, which are my standard prone to leftover hair areas.
-The great thing is the Prestige cleared up these very quickly.
+I had minimal hair left on my sideburns and the bottom corner of my jaw area, which are my standard areas prone to leftover hair.
+The great thing is that the Prestige cleared up these very quickly.

 I had no tricky, long, or flat-laying hair issues at all with this shaver.
 I just don’t get them with this shaver.